-Joanna Page, Reader in Latin American Literature and Visual Culture at the University of Cambridge, will present her new OpenAccess book Decolonizing Science in Latin American Art (UCL Press, 2021) in the Greenhouse environmental humanities book talk series on Monday, 23 August 2021, at 16:00 Central European time.
+Joanna Page, Reader in Latin American Literature and Visual Culture at the University of Cambridge, presented her new OpenAccess book Decolonizing Science in Latin American Art (UCL Press, 2021) in the Greenhouse environmental humanities book talk series on Monday, 23 August 2021, at 16:00 Central European time.

 Projects that bring the ‘hard’ sciences into art are increasingly being exhibited in galleries and museums across the world.
 In a surge of publications on the subject, few focus on regions beyond Europe and the Anglophone world.
 Decolonizing Science in Latin American Art assembles a new corpus of art-science projects by Latin American artists, ranging from big-budget collaborations with NASA and MIT to homegrown experiments in artists’ kitchens.